 Department of Systems Engineering and Operations Research

 George Mason University

+http://mason.gmu.edu/~tclemons

+I. Course Overview

-The focus of this course is the design of computerized systems to support individual or organizational decisions, providing a systems engineering approach to the decision support system (DSS) lifecycle process.
-The course topics include factors leading to effective computerized support for decisions, characteristics of tasks amenable to computerized support, basic functional elements of a decision support system, the decision support lifecycle, and factors leading to successful integration of a DSS into an organization.
-Additional topics include support for multi-person decisions, support for distributed decision processes, support for time-critical decisions, and how to refine and improve an organization's DSS development capability.
-A DSS is built on a theory (usually implicit) of what makes for successful decision support in the given context.
-Empirical evaluation of the specific DSS and underlying theory is carried on throughout the development process.
-The course examines some prevailing theories of decision support, considers the issues involved in obtaining empirical validation for a theory, and discusses what if any empirical support exists for the theories considered.
-Students design a DSS for a semester project.
-This is a graduate course in which we explore different aspects of DSS and you are expected to conduct independent research.
+Studies design of computerized systems to support individual or organizational decisions.
+Teaches systems engineering approach to decision support system (DSS) development.
+DSS is end product of development process, and process is key to successfully integrating DSS into organization.
+Any DSS is built on a theory (usually implicit) of what makes for successful decision support in given context.
+Empirical evaluation of specific DSS and the underlying theory should be carried on throughout development process.
+Course examines prevailing theories of decision support, considers issues in obtaining empirical validation for theory, and discusses empirical support that exists for theories considered.
+Students design decision support system for semester project.

+a.
+Classes